adminimize/slidemerge/README.md

-# Slide Merge
+# slide merge

-Slide Merge is a web-based tool that allows you to merge multiple presentation files (PPT, PPTX, PDF) into a single PPTX file, with all processing happening entirely on the client-side (no server uploads).
+slide merge is a web-based tool that allows you to combine PDF documents and images into a single PPTX file, with all processing happening entirely in your browser (nothing uploads to any server).

 ## Features

-- Upload multiple presentation files via drag-and-drop or file selector
+- Upload PDF documents and images via drag-and-drop or file selector
-- Process files entirely client-side (no server uploads)
+- Process files entirely client-side (complete privacy protection)
-- Extract and display slides for review
+- Extract and display PDF pages for review
 - Reorder slides with drag-and-drop functionality
 - Select/deselect slides for inclusion in the final presentation
 - Merge selected slides into a single PPTX file